kaviyamagudeeswaran/Bootcamp/Day-7/Task-3/README.md

-Styled Student Name
+Get Student by ID API Endpoint (GET)

-🖥 What I Learned:
+📖 What I Learned:

-Applying styles in React
-Using inline styles vs CSS
+Extracting parameters from URLs using Express
+Fetching a single document by its ObjectId

-⚙ What I Implemented:
+🔨 What I Implemented:

-Styled text color (blue) and font size (24px)
-Used inline CSS or external stylesheets
+Created a /students/:id GET route
+Used findById() to retrieve a student by ID
+Handled errors if the ID was not found
+🛠 Technologies Used:

+Express.js
+MongoDB (findById)